-X Coordinate: The column for the x coordinates of the fixations.

-Y Coordinate: The column for the y coordinates of the fixations.

-AOI Column Name: The Name of the AOI column that is output.

-AOI Column Type: The value type of the AOI column that is output.
-In almost all cases you can leave the default value "string", unless for some specific reason you need columns of another data type.

-Default Column Value: The value that is inserted whenever no AOI is hit, but the eyes have been detected and a fixation exists.

-Use Undefined Coordinates: If enabled, you can set coordinates that signify that no eyes have been detected or no fixation was computed.
-These coordinates will then result in a distinct AOI.
+- X Coordinate: The column for the x coordinates of the fixations. - Y Coordinate: The column for the y coordinates of the fixations. - AOI Column Name: The Name of the AOI column that is output. - AOI Column Type: The value type of the AOI column that is output.
+In almost all cases you can leave the default value "string", unless for some specific reason you need columns of another data type. - Default Column Value: The value that is inserted whenever no AOI is hit, but the eyes have been detected and a fixation exists. - Ignore Undefined: If set to other than "No", specific settings can define that no eyes have been detected or no fixation was computed.
+These cases will then result in the AOI set in Undefined Column Value.
+This setting has the following options:

-Undefined Coordinates: The coordinates that will result in a specific AOI signifying that no fixation data existed.

-Undefined Column Value: The value that is inserted whenever the selected Undefined Coordinates appear in the data.

-Overlap Mode: Determines what happens when several overlapping AOIs are hit.
-The following options exist:

-- All Hit AOIs: All hit AOIs are stored in a multi value column.
+No: Use all coordinates given in X Coordinate and Y Coordinate.

+- Specific Coordinates: Insert the Undefined Column Value, if the values read from X Coordinate and Y Coordinate are equal to the respective coordinates given in Undefined Coordinates. - Smaller than Threshold: Insert the Undefined Column Value, if the value read from the Threshold Column is smaller than the Undefined

+Threshold.
+This can e.g. be used if your eye tracker outputs a confidence column.

+- Larger than Threshold: Insert the Undefined Column Value, if the value read from the Threshold Column is larger than the Undefined Threshold. - Undefined Coordinates: The coordinates that, if found in X Coordinate and Y Coordinate result in the Undefined Column Value, if Ignore Undefined is set to "Specific Coordinates". - Threshold Column: The threshold column that is used, if Ignore Undefined is set to "Smaller than Threshold" or "Larger than Threshold". - Undefined Threshold: The threshold that is compared to the value in the Threshold Column, if Ignore Undefined is set to "Smaller than Threshold" or "Larger than Threshold". - Undefined Column Value: The value that is inserted whenever the selected Undefined Coordinates appear in the data. - Overlap Mode: Determines what happens when several overlapping AOIs are hit.
+The following options exist: - All Hit AOIs: All hit AOIs are stored in a multi value column.
 We do not recommend using this option, unless you absolutely need it for a specific reason.
 For most analyses, one of the following options is the better choice. - Separate AOI: When several overlapping AOIs are hit, another AOIs is stored in the AOI column, its name being the concatenation of all hit AOIs. - Z Index: Only the AOI with the highest Z Index is used.
 This option is specifically useful, if you have smaller AOIs inside larger AOIs that you want to treat as separate AOIs.
 Giving the smaller AOIs a higher Z Index than the surrounding AOI results in the desired behavior. - AOI Separator: The separator character between the AOI names in the concatenated AOI names if Overlap Mode is "Separate AOI". - Constant Indicator Size: If enabled the edge markers and the name labels of the AOIs stay the same, regardless of the zoom factor of the view.
-If disabled, edge markers and name labels change size with zooming, i.e. their size stays the same relative to the size of the AOI. - List All AOIs: If enabled, the AOI List shows all AOIs.
+If disabled, edge markers and name labels change size with zooming, i.e. their size stays the same relative to the size of the AOI.

+- 74 Chapter 3 Analyses - List All AOIs: If enabled, the AOI List shows all AOIs.
 If disabled, the AOI list shows only AOIs that exist on currently visible stimuli.